Ashom2/PresentLive/README.md

 1. Click **← Edit** to go back to the editor.
 Then click **Present** in the top-right of the editor.
 The presenter view opens at `/decks/present/:id`.
 2. Step through the slides using **Previous** and **Next**.
 The slide counter in the navigation bar updates. → *Demonstrates: multi-page routing, one step per page, controlled progression.*
 3. In the **Presentation Attendance** panel, confirm it reads "No attendees yet."
 You will check this again after Workflow 2. → *Demonstrates: derived data (empty state).*
-4. On the poll slide, the live results panel appears below the slide, showing 0 responses.
+4. On the poll slide, the **Slide Poll Results** panel appears below the slide, showing 0 responses.
 Leave this page open - you will come back to it in Workflow 2 to see results appear live. → *Demonstrates: derived summary data, live update via polling.*

 **Workflow 1 complete.** A deck has been created, edited, reordered, published, and presented.